dfelinto/blender-manual/manual/interface/controls/buttons/fields.rst

    Multi-value editing.

-You can edit multiple number fields at once by pressing down :kbd:`LMB` on the first field, and then drag vertically over the fields you want to edit.
+You can edit multiple number fields at once by pressing down :kbd:`LMB` on the first field, and then dragging vertically over the fields you want to edit.
 Finally you can either drag left or right to adjust value with the mouse, or release the :kbd:`LMB` and type in a value.